bytebeamio/uplink/examples/rpi/updates/app_update_rollback/README.md

 ## Create app update
-make_firmware_update.sh script creates the [app_update_rollback](app_update_rollback.tar.gz) tar file which has the new application, update.sh and app_update_rollback.sh scripts.
+make_firmware_update.sh script creates the [app_update_rollback](app_update_rollback.tar.gz) tar file which has the new application, updater and app_update_rollback.sh scripts.
 The app_update_rollback.tar.gz file is to be uploaded to the "Firmware Update" section of Bytebeam cloud.
-Once the OTA update is triggered, the tar is downloaded to the device and update.sh is run, which inturn calls app_update_rollback.sh with appropriate parameters.
+Once the OTA update is triggered, the tar is downloaded to the device and updater is run, which inturn calls app_update_rollback.sh with appropriate parameters.

 ## Status of the update